-In the last Monthly Pulse question we asked the M3 Global Research community : As a healthcare professional, do you feel prepared enough to deliver bad news to patients?
+For this reason, in the last Monthly Pulse question we asked the M3 Global Research community : As a healthcare professional, do you feel prepared enough to deliver bad news to patients?

 From the healthcare professionals surveyed, the majority said they felt prepared to deliver bad news to patients.
-Spain, Italy and UK had very similar results with between 64% – 78% stating they felt prepared and France was divided, with 50%.
+Spain, Italy and UK had very similar results with between 64% – 78% stating “YES”.
+France, instead, was divided, with 50%.

-In a wider analisys between Europe, Brazil and Canada, the majority said they felt prepared to deliver bad news to patients.
+Even in a wider Cross-Continental analysis between Europe, Brazil and Canada, the majority said of the healthcare professional surveys stated to felt prepared to deliver bad news to patients.
 Results are very similar, 68%, 71% and 74% respectively.